 My research investigates health behaviors, prevention strategies, and bio-behavioral processes associated with cognitive decline & dementia.
 My current research projects focus on the effect of physical activity on health and cognitive function in older adults with and without Alzheimer's disease in cooperation with the KU Alzheimer's Disease Center in Kansas City.
 My research laboratory is called the Behavioral Research in Aging, Neuroscience, Cognition, and Health (BRANCH) Lab.

-I primarily teach graduate and undergraduate courses in Clinical Neuroscience, Behavioral Genetics, Research Methods and Statistics
+I primarily teach graduate and undergraduate courses in Clinical Neuroscience, Behavioral Genetics, and Research Methods

 - Clinical neuroscience